ibm-cloud-docs/containers/vpc_lb_about.md

 {: shortdesc}

 To expose an app in a VPC cluster, you can create a layer 7 VPC Application Load Balancer(VPC ALB) or a layer 4 VPC Network Load Balancer (VPC NLB).

+If you create a **public** Kubernetes `LoadBalancer` service, you expose your app to public network traffic.
+You can access your app from the internet through the external, public IP address that is assigned by the VPC NLB to the Kubernetes `LoadBalancer` service.
+No public gateway is required on your VPC subnet to allow public requests to your VPC NLB.
+However, if your app must access a public URL, you must attach public gateways to the VPC subnets that your worker nodes are connected to.

+If you create a **private** Kubernetes `LoadBalancer` service, you expose your app to private network traffic.
+Your app is accessible only to systems that are connected to your private subnets within the same region and VPC.
+If you are connected to your private VPC network, you can access your app through the external, private IP address that is assigned by the VPC NLB to the Kubernetes `LoadBalancer` service.

 ## Load balancer types
 {: #vpclb-types}